captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## PETER:
 Are you denying that you
 ---
-are a person who seems to.
+are a person who seems to
 ---
-Find drama.
+Find drama?
 ---
 ## LISSETTE:
 I wouldn’t call it drama
 ---
+template: overlap
+## LISSETTE:
 I would just.
----

 ## PETER:
 Are you forgetting the time
 ---
 I helped you hack into your
 ---
+template: overlap
+## PETER:
 boss’s email account to intercept.
----

 ## LISSETTE:
 Yes I know I was there!
 ---